NETMF/netmf-interpreter/ReadMe.md

 [Common Project System](https://github.com/Microsoft/VSProjectSystem) (CPS) for both C++ and .NET code bases.
-With the upcoming Visual Studio "15" the [Roslyn project System](https://github.com/dotnet/roslyn-project-system) is scheduled to replace the previous project system.
+With the upcoming Visual Studio "15" the [Roslyn project System](https://github.com/dotnet/roslyn-project-system) is scheduled to replace the previous managed code project system.
 The Roslyn system is based on CPS so both managed and native code are built from a common infrastructure and extensibility model.
-This allows the NETMF build support to eliminate a large part of it's onw proprietary build system, including the replacement of "dotnetmf.proj" files with a sensibly named project that can actually load into Visual Studio.
+This allows the NETMF build support to eliminate a large part of it's own proprietary build system, including the replacement of "dotnetmf.proj" files with a sensibly named project that can actually load into Visual Studio.